Struggling to get interviews?

 Example

-There are a wide range of military awards given to those who demonstrate impeccable technical skills, dedication, or bravery.
+A wide range of military awards recognize those who demonstrate impeccable technical skills, dedication, or bravery.
 While these awards aren’t directly relevant to most civilian jobs, they highlight a variety of soft skills, such as leadership, loyalty, and teamwork.

 If you’re applying for a military position, make sure to include them.
 If you’re applying for work in a civilian field, include only the awards that demonstrate skills and qualifications matching the job description.

-Here are some of the military awards you might want to list on your resume:
+Here are some military awards you can list on your resume:

 - Military academies awards